How To Handle Blossoming Romances In Your Workplace

 Take harassment claims seriously

-There’s a very big difference between a consensual relationship and unwanted advances, and as an employer, you have a legal obligation to ensure that
+There’s a very big difference between a consensual relationship and unwanted advances, and as an employer, you have a legal obligation to ensure that you

-it’s absolutely vital that you get that covered.
+absolutely vital that you get that covered.

 The policy should be clear and well communicated.
 Also, it’s essential that your line managers have the skills, understanding and confidence to see that it’s enforced.
 If a member of staff came to you today and claimed that they were being sexually harassed, would you know exactly what to do?
 If not, this needs to take a top spot on your to do list.